Minnesota Family Law and Child Support Answers - Custody, Child Support, Spousal Maintenance

 The calculator is available at http://childsupportcalculator.dhs.state.mn.us/Calculator.aspx

-You will need to input your basic information and then submit the information for calculation.
+You will need to input your basic information, the number of overnights for Parent A for each child and then submit the information for calculation.
 If you have questions, click on the instruction link for additional information.
-“Parent A” is the parent without primary physical custody or court-ordered parenting of 45% or less.
+“Parent A” is the parent without primary physical custody.
 If both parents share equal parenting time, Parent A is the parent with the higher income.
-“Parent B” is the parent with physical custody or parenting time exceeding 46% or the parent with the lower income if parenting time is shared equally.
+“Parent B” is the parent with physical custody or the parent with the lower income if parenting time is shared equally.
 If you have questions, you can click on highlighted text for additional information.

 If you need additional assistance in determining or establishing child support in your case, please contact us.
 We would be happy to review your case to determine how we may be able to assist you in achieving a fair child support order.

 Additional Questions and Answers on Modifying Minnesota Basic, Medical and Day Care Child Support